damianhakert/damianhakert.github.io/source/posts/2016-10-7-8-dot-12-cycle-analytics-webcast.html.md

 description:
 ---

 During the [GitLab Master Plan][masterplan], we promised to ship the entire development lifecycle before the end of the year.
-GitLab 8.12 is exciting because it brings us one step closer to realizing our [vision][vision] to be an integrated set of tools for the software development lifecycle.
+[GitLab 8.12][8.12] is exciting because it brings us one step closer to realizing our [vision][vision] to be an integrated set of tools for the software development lifecycle.

-In this release, we launchted the first iteration of [Cycle Analytics][cycle-analytics].
+In this release, we launchted the first iteration of [Cycle Analytics][cycle].
 Cycle Analytics gives you feedback on your projects, measuring how long it takes your team to go from idea to production.
 Cycle Analytics helps you reduce cycle time, an important competitive advantage in today's development landscape.
 In fact, reducing cycle time to increase effectiveness is the very first principle of [Conversational Development][condev].